-- Policy 15.A.1.
-Establish a Cultural Resources Management Program. - Action 15.A.1.a.
-Develop a Cultural Resources Management Ordinance that includes criteria, standards, and guidelines for identifying, preserving, and protecting the county's cultural resources. - Action 15.A.1.b.
-Establish a Cultural Resources Management Commission to administer the Cultural Resources Management Program, to identify cultural resources, to apply for cultural resources grants, to act as a liaison with federal, state, and local agencies involved in cultural resources management, and to review development proposals affecting significant cultural resources. - Action 15.A.1.c.
-Consider membership in the California Preservation Foundation and the National Trust for Historic Preservation to keep apprised of pending legislation, workshops, publications, available funding, educational opportunities and incentive for implementing historic preservation programs. - Policy 15.A.2.
+Policy 22.A.1.
+Establish a Cultural Resources Management Program.

+Action 22.A.1.a.
+Develop a Cultural Resources Management Ordinance that includes criteria, standards, and guidelines for identifying, preserving, and protecting the county's cultural resources.

+Action 22.A.1.b.
+Establish a Cultural Resources Management Commission to administer the Cultural Resources Management Program, to identify cultural resources, to apply for cultural resources grants, to act as a liaison with federal, state, and local agencies involved in cultural resources management, and to review development proposals affecting significant cultural resources.

+Action 22.A.1.c.
+Consider membership in the California Preservation Foundation and the National Trust for Historic Preservation to keep apprised of pending legislation, workshops, publications, available funding, educational opportunities and incentive for implementing historic preservation programs.

+Policy 22.A.2.
 Establish a Local Mono County Historic Register of historical or architecturally significant sites, places, historic districts or landmarks.

+Action 22.A.2.a.
+Develop criteria in cooperation with other federal, state, and local agencies to determine which cultural resources are significant.

+Action 22.A.2.b.
+Develop procedures in the Cultural Resources Management Ordinance for the preservation and protection of significant resources, including guidelines for the use of mitigation measures to address the impacts of development on cultural resources.

+Action 22.A.2.c.
+Prioritize sites to be nominated to the National Register of Historic Places and/or as California Historic Landmarks or Points of Historical Interest, as well as routes to be nominated for National Trails designation or the California Trails System.

+Action 22.A.2.d.
+Make recommendations to the Board of Supervisors concerning the local designation of cultural landmarks and districts.

+Action 22.A.2.c.
+Adopt an ordinance establishing that buildings on the Mono County Historic Register shall be deemed "qualifying structures," eligible to use the State Historical Building Code pursuant to Section 18955 of the Health and Safety Code.

+Eligibility criteria for listing shall be as follows: A property is eligible for consideration to be listed on the Mono County Register if it meets one of the following criteria:

-8In Mono County, cultural resources include buildings, sites, structures, objects and districts of interest to Mono County, the region, California and the nation.
+6In Mono County, cultural resources include buildings, sites, structures, objects and districts of interest to Mono County, the region, California and the nation.
 The term "cultural resources" includes both archaeological and historical resources.